- Copywriting is the art of selling through writing.

 - Stamped markings for easy wrench size identification so you can quickly find the right size which means no more pulling your hair out over stripped nuts.

 Tie your product to:

-- longing for (fulfilment, peace, freedom)
+- longing for (fulfillment, peace, freedom)

 People buy for two reasons: fear, and desire (self-interest).

-Always do research where you read other copy and reviews on Amazon for a warmup before writing.
+Always do research where you read other copy materials and reviews on Amazon for a warmup before writing.

 Use statistics and testimonials.
 If you sell a book on selling your house by yourself, say that “90% of people that sell their house by themselves fail, buy the book to discover the number 1 reason why!!”